AY2425S2-CS2113-T11a-1/tp/docs/DeveloperGuide.md

 * `Main` (including `MainTracker` and `FinanceTracker`): in charge of main flow of application from launch to shut down:
   * At the launch of application, it initializes all components and connect them in correct order.
   * During the run of application, it manages all components, including invoking method for UI's display, command's execution and saving data.
-  * At the shut-down of application, in is in charge of shut down application and all components with clean up if necessary.
+  * When shutting down the application, all components will clean up if necessary.
-* `Storage`: storing data in hard disk and loading them during the run of application.
+* `Storage`: storing data in hard disk and loading them when the application run.
 * `UI`: managing user's communication with application and displaying messages to user.
 * `Model`: holds the data of the app relating to incomes and expenses.
 * `Parser`: parsing user's string command and convert them into commands.